 Deduction for medical expenses incurred on disability of Special dependants – section 80DD

-In case any of your dependants suffer from a physical or mental disability, you can claim a deduction under section 80DD for an amount of Rs 50,000 (if the disability is less than 80%) or Rs 1 lakh (if the disability is 80% or more).
+In case any of your dependants suffer from a physical or mental disability, you can claim a Deduction u/s.
+80DD for expenses on medical treatment of disabled dependent for an amount of Rs 75,000 (if the disability is less than 80%) or Rs 1.25 lakh (if the disability is 80% or more).

 Dependants for this purpose can include spouse, children, parents, brothers and sisters, or any of them.
 To be eligible to claim the deduction, you must obtain a certificate in Form 10IA from a doctor with the prescribed qualification and working in a government hospital.